trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 To view TCAs,

 :::info navigation
-Go to  Alerts-> Select Threshold Crossing Alerts
+:point_right: Go to  Alerts&rarr; Select Threshold Crossing Alerts
 :::

 1. You will now see a table listing all the alerts grouped by alert type and count